blockchain-etl/ethereum-etl/README.md

 ## Exporting the Blockchain

-If you'd like to have the [system](https://cloud.google.com/blog/products/data-analytics/ethereum-bigquery-how-we-built-dataset) set up and hosted for you in AWS or GCP, get in touch with us [here](https://d5ai.typeform.com/to/cmOoLe).
+If you'd like to have the blockchain data platform set up and hosted for you in AWS or GCP, get in touch with us [here](https://d5ai.typeform.com/to/cmOoLe).